ronaldbosma/track-availability-in-app-insights/demos/demo-availability-tests.md

    - The retry has been disabled for demo purposes.
    - The SSL check has been disabled.

-1. Locate the `apimSslCertificateCheckAvailabilityTest` resource that deploys the `Standard Test - API Management SSL Certificate Check'` test.
+1. Locate the `apimSslCertificateCheckAvailabilityTest` resource that deploys the `Standard Test - API Management SSL Certificate Check` test.

    The purpose of this test is to check that the SSL certificate of API Management is valid and not close to expiring.
    This test use the standard status endpoint of the API Management service to check for availability.
    In this case we use `/internal-status-0123456789abcdef` because we've deployed the Consumption tier of API Management.
-   For other API Management iters you can use `/status-0123456789abcdef`  .
+   For other API Management iters you can use `/status-0123456789abcdef`.

    Some things to note about this test:
    - The SSL check has been enabled and the test will fail if the certificate expires within 30 days or has already expired.